 - A current color photograph that meets the size and picture criteria for a passport.

-- Proof of travel arrangements (travel bookings, hotel reservations, travel itinerary, invitation letter, etc.)
+- Proof of travel arrangements (flight reservations, hotel reservations, travel itinerary, invitation letter, etc.)

 - A valid email address to which you may send the PDF travel document will be required.